 - Star Lord, given to him by the Kree in 2007 as part of a new costume.
-We dare you to name a cooler looking Helmet.
+We dare you to name a cooler-looking Helmet.

 - Astérix is a non-stop parade of both cool and uncool helmets, from the winged helm of the title character to the rather silly-looking one of his sidekick Obelix.
 Also overlaps with Planet of Hats, since different European tribes uses distinct helms: menacing WWI-like pointed-tipped with horns for the Goths, severe and beautiful hoplite Mycenae helms for the Greek, flamboyantly-horned for the Iberian, the standard Roman legionary helmets, their elaborated and crested counterparts for centurions, spectacular and lavishly decorated for gladiators and no helm at all for the Corsican.

 - Iron Man has a really cool helmet to match with his Power Armor.